-- > You can pay with your HRA debit card that you received from ConnectYourCare.
-Be sure to save your receipts.
+- > You can pay with your HRA debit card that you received from Optum Financial to save your receipts.
 When you swipe the card, a claim is created for you so you do not need to complete a claim form.
 If a receipt is needed, you will be notified by email or letter within two weeks of your payment card swipe.
-To see if a receipt is required, log on to your online account. - > You can file a claim through: - CYC Mobile.
-To use this fastest way to submit a claim, download CYC Mobile to your Android, iOS, Windows, or Windows device.
-Use your existing ConnectYourCare website user name and password.
+To see if a receipt is required, log on to your online account. - > You can file a claim through: - Optum Financial mobile app.
+The fastest way to submit a claim, download the mobile app to your Android, iOS, Windows, or Windows device.
+Use your existing Optum Financial website user name and password.
 Click "Add new claim" from the main screen and follow the steps. - Online claim submission.
-Visit ConnectYourCare.com and follow the instructions. - Paper claim submission.
+Visit optumfinancial.com and follow the instructions. - Paper claim submission.
 If you didn't use your payment card and are unable to access the Internet, complete the Manual Claim Form and fax it with itemized receipts or other documentation to 1.433.681.4602.
 Keep the original claim form and documents for your records; you do not need to submit a hard copy through the mail.